 Emma specialises in highly bespoke ceremonies and bereavement support.
 She will work with you to create a ceremony that celebrates the life of the person who has died, whilst acknowledging the extent of your loss, whatever your beliefs.

 Emma is also a grief counsellor and was the runner up for Minister of the Year in the Good Funeral Awards 2017 - the first secular minister to be recognised in this category.

-She is also a professional opera singer and actor.
+She is also a professional opera singer.

 She encourages families to hold funerals in spaces that have meaning to them and is currently researching alternative funeral venues.

 Rosalie was runner-up celebrant of the year for the Good Funeral Awards in 2016 and a finalist in 2017.

 Jane is an experienced celebrant who can help you to find the best way to say goodbye.
 She's committed to supporting and encouraging families and friends to play as active a role as they want and feel comfortable with throughout the funeral.